prawnzyy/tp/docs/UserGuide.md

   possible for both the unit and quantity to be stated or neither.

 Examples:
-*  `use n/Milk q/600 u/g` Depletes the current quantity of milk by 600g
+*  `use n/Milk q/600 u/g` Depletes the current quantity of milk by 600g.
-*  `use n/Egg` Fully depletes the current quantity of egg
+*  `use n/Egg` Fully depletes the current quantity of egg.

 Supported Units:
 | Unit     | Alias                                 |